Tominous/typicalbot/CONTRIBUTING.md

 ## Key branches

-- `master` is the latest, deployed version
+- `master` is the stable version of TypicalBot, deployed version.
-- `bleeding-edge` is the latest, deployed beta version
-- `development` is the latest, deployed development version
+- `dev` is the development version of TypicalBot, testing version.

 ## Pull requests